Safeguarding at Adelaide Primary

 Operation Encompass

-Operation Encompass believes that children are victims of domestic abuse in their own right and should be acknowledged as such.
+Operation Encompass recognises that children are victims of domestic abuse in their own right and should always be acknowledged as such.